NREL-Sienna/PowerSystems.jl/docs/src/index.md

 - **Modeler**: Users that want to use `PowerSystems.jl` to develop a new data set for a particular analysis or experiment.

-- **Model Deverloper**: Users that wants to develop custom device and components and structs and exploit `PowerSystems.jl` features to produce custom data sets.
+- **Model Developer**: Users that want to develop custom components and structs in order to exploit `PowerSystems.jl` features to produce custom data sets.

 - **Advanced Developers**: Users that want to add new core functionalities or fix bugs in the core capabilties of `PowerSystems.jl`.
 This user should also check [`InfrastructureSystems.jl`](https://github.com/NREL-SIIP/InfrastructureSystems.jl).